Send the link below via email or IMCopy

 You can change this under Settings & Account at any time.

 Transcript of set design

-All the scenery, furniture and props the audience sees in the production of a play makes up the set design.
+Set Design is made up of all the scenery, furniture and props the audience sees in the production.

 the set must: